8 Quick MTT Tips to Help You Top the Leaderboard

 This final tip isn’t a hard and fast rule, but it’s a good one to stick to.

 8. Avoid late registration when possible

 This is not to say that you should never late register for a tournament—in fact, there is often value in registering a tournament right before registration closes.
-Usually, though, it’s best to get in as many hands as possible against weak opponents.
+If you have an edge, late registering is better than not playing at all.

 Tournament Tips Wrap Up

 That’s all I’ve got for you today.
-Jump start your next tournament run by implementing the 8 tips we’ve discussed here, and be sure to check out more of Upswing’s tournament strategy library.
+Jump start your next tournament run by implementing the 8 tips we’ve discussed here.

 Be sure to take our tournament strategy quiz if you haven’t already!